| |

 Our brilliant private boat tour, moored up during a stop for photos

 Taking a private boat tour is one of the best things to do on Lake Skadar.
 I visited in late summer and it was the perfect way to see the lake at its most peaceful.
-There are plenty of boat tours to choose from but choose wisely.
+There are plenty of boat tours to choose from so it’s worth choosing carefully.
 This is an experience you’ll want to get right.

 boat gliding through waterlilies on Lake Skadar